Home Majors Agricultural Production Operations

 Not sure a 4-year degree is the right path?
 Trade programs in Agricultural Production Operations offer shorter timelines, lower debt, and strong AI resilience for hands-on careers.

-What's the outlook for a Agricultural Production Operations degree?
+What's the typical salary after a Agricultural Production Operations degree?

 On average, Agricultural Production Operations graduates earn 7.1x their in-state tuition over 10 years.
 This is a moderate return — school choice matters significantly.